 Quick Comparison

-1. FlexiSpot Compact Standing Desk Converter — Best All-Around
+1. VIVO 25" Compact Standing Desk Converter — Best All-Around

 The sweet spot for most small-desk users.
-It has a smaller footprint than the giant converters, a two-tier design that keeps the keyboard at the right height, and smooth gas-spring lifting so you can change positions in a second.
-Sturdy enough to trust your monitor on, compact enough to leave you working space.
+At 25" wide it's genuinely sized for compact desks — most converters in this style run 32"+ — with a two-tier design that keeps the keyboard at the right height and a smooth gas spring so you change positions in one motion.
+A one-touch lock holds your height in place, and it arrives basically assembled.
 If you want one safe pick, this is it.

 What's Good